Arts Council England and the BBC have selected thinkamigo to develop a mobile trail for a new digital arts media service called The Space.

-Live events including a cycle trail commemorating the 125th anniversary of Raleigh Cycles will provide content for the service that will be available across four digital media platforms: PC, mobile devices, tablets and connected TV.
+Live events including a cycle trail commemorating the 125th anniversary of Raleigh Cycles will provide content for the service that will be available across digital media platforms including; PC, mobile devices, tablets and connected TV.

-“We are really excited about the prospect of giving a voice to Nottingham people through the project” says Creative Director Paul Fillingham.
+“We are really excited about the prospect of giving a voice to Nottingham people through the project” says Paul Fillingham.

-The project has the support of the author’s son David Sillitoe and the Alan Sillitoe Memorial Committee who are currently raising funds for a commemorative statue for the city.
+The project has the support of the author’s son David Sillitoe and the Alan Sillitoe Memorial Committee who are currently raising funds for a commemorative statue.

-Locations include the Market Square, the former White Horse pub in Radford, Victoria Embankment, the former Raleigh factory site and Nottingham’s annual Goose Fair.
-Debate will be triggered by a quote from the book, around a specific theme at each location.
+The project will focus on various Nottingham locations include the Market Square, the former White Horse pub in Radford, Victoria Embankment, the former Raleigh factory site and the annual Goose Fair.

-The project will culminate with the launch of an iPhone App and trail booklet entitled ‘Alan Sillitoe and the Art of Cycle Maintenance’.
-The trail will also make use of printed QR-codes to trigger playback of digital content on non-Apple smartphone devices.
+The project will culminate with the launch of an iPhone App and trail booklet.
+The trail will also make use of QR-codes to trigger playback of digital content on mobile devices.

-Througout the summer, the Space will increase the digital skills of the arts and cultural sector, ensuring they are at the forefront of emerging technologies and making their work more widely accessible.
-Other participants in the Space include, Shakespeare Globe Theatre, the John Peel Centre for Creative Arts, Bristol Old Vic, Tate Gallery and Birmingham Opera Company.
+Througout the summer The Space will increase the digital skills of the arts and cultural sector, putting them at the forefront of emerging technologies and ensuring their work is more widely accessible.
+Other participants include, Shakespeare Globe Theatre, the John Peel Centre for Creative Arts, Bristol Old Vic, Tate Gallery and Birmingham Opera Company.